seoeunlim1216/Super.Mario.Plant.Pots/README.md

 # Super.Mario.Plant.Pots
 Super Mario themed plant pots

-PETG
+3D print settings: PETG,
-4 wall loops
+4 wall loops,
-0.20 mm layer height
+0.20 mm layer height,
-5 bottom layers
+5 bottom layers,
-5 top layers
+5 top layers,
-20% infill
+20% infill,
-Gyroid infill pattern
+Gyroid infill pattern,
-10°C higher nozzle temperature
+10°C higher nozzle temperature,
 104% flow rate.

 These are my Super Mario themed plant pots.
 I am planning to make these and add a venus fly trap to one, to represent the Piranha Plant that live in the game.
 I love plants, and I have always wanted to make my own plant pot set.
 I hope I can learn how to make growth light to attach to it in the future.
 However, I am not skilled enough for that yet, but i will figure it out.
 This is one of my earlier projects, so I am still learning how to use OneShape.